 Become a Volunteer Land Steward

 Our Most Precious Resources

-The reason we are able to protect the five thousand acres of land we own and manage is due to our dedicated corps of volunteers and donors.
+The reason we are able to protect the more than 6,000 acres of land we own and manage is due to our dedicated corps of volunteers and donors.
 Our Volunteer Land Steward Program is just one of several ways to volunteer, but also one of the most impactful ways.
 In 2019, almost 90 trained Volunteer Land Stewards spent more than 1,800 hours monitoring Whatcom Land Trust properties around the county and reporting to our stewardship staff.
 Many of these same volunteers additionally participated at our Work Party and Field Friday events to accomplish habitat restoration and other management activities.
 Without these passionate and truly inspirational members of our community, the quality of stewardship on our lands would not be the same.
 We couldn’t be more fortunate to work with such a precious resource.

 What does a Volunteer Land Steward do?